 Next, you’ll need to open up the form you’ll be using your Webhook on.
 If you haven’t already, make sure to set up your Webhooks addon in WPForms.

 Once you’ve activated Webhooks on your form, you’ll see a field labeled Request URL.
-Paste the URL that you copied over from Slack into this field to connect your forms with Slack’s API.
+Paste the URL that you copied over from Slack into the Request URL to connect your forms with Slack’s API.

 Next, we’ll configure the rest of our settings.
 We’ve laid all our configured settings below:

-- Request Method: Since we’ll be looking to send data from our forms to Slack, we’ll set this to the POST option.
+- Request Method: Since we’ll be looking to send data from our forms to Slack, we’ll set the Request Method to the POST option.

-- Request Format: We’ll set this to standard JSON.
+- Request Format: We’ll set the Request Format to standard JSON.

-- Secret: For our example, we’ll leave this field blank and let the Secret be auto-generated when our Webhook runs.
+- Secret: For our example, we’ll leave the Secret field blank and let it be auto-generated when our Webhook runs.
 If you’re a developer and you’d like to pass in your own Secret value, you can do that here.

-- Request Headers: We don’t have any specific values we’ll need sent with our request, so we’ll leave this setting blank.
+- Request Headers: We don’t have any specific values we’ll need sent with our request, so we’ll leave the Request Header setting blank.
 When the Webhook runs, the Secret that will be auto-generated will get placed here.

 - Request Body:

-- Key: Since our users will be entering in text to our form, we’ll set this to Text.
+- Key: Since our users will be entering in text to our form, we’ll set the Request Body Key to Text.
 However, you can name this whatever makes sense for you.

-- Select Field: This setting will be the name of the field whose data you’d like to use.
+- Select Field: The Select Field setting will be the name of the field whose data you’d like to use.
 For our example, we’ll be sending the Send Sullie a Message data to Slack.

 (Optional) Adding Conditional Logic